Best practices for all isolation architectures

 Define Conditional Access policies for security information registration that reflects a secure root of trust process on-premises (for example, for workstations in physical locations, identifiable by IP addresses, that employees must visit in person for verification).

-Consider managing Conditional Access policies at scale with automation using MS Graph CA API).
-For example, you can use the API to configure, manage, and monitor CA policies consistently across tenants.
+Consider managing Conditional Access policies at scale with automation using MS Graph Conditional Access API).
+For example, you can use the API to configure, manage, and monitor Conditional Access policies consistently across tenants.

 Consider using Conditional Access to restrict workload identities.
 Create a policy to limit or better control access based on location or other relevant circumstances.

-External identities provisioned with Azure AD B2B might need to reprovision multi-factor authentication (MFA) credentials in the resource tenant.
+External identities provisioned with Microsoft Entra B2B might need to reprovision multifactor authentication credentials in the resource tenant.
 This might be necessary if a cross-tenant access policy hasn't been set up with the resource tenant.
 This means that onboarding to the system is bootstrapped with a single factor.
 With this approach, the risk mitigation is for the organization to have a process to proof the user and credential risk profile prior to a B2B invitation being issued.
 Additionally, define Conditional Access to the registration process as described previously.

-Use External identities cross-tenant access settings to manage how they collaborate with other Azure AD organizations and other Microsoft Azure clouds through B2B collaboration and B2B direct connect.
+Use External identities cross-tenant access settings to manage how they collaborate with other Microsoft Entra organizations and other Microsoft Azure clouds through B2B collaboration and B2B direct connect.

 For specific device configuration and control, you can use device filters in Conditional Access policies to target or exclude specific devices.
 This enables you to restrict access to Azure management tools from a designated secure admin workstation (SAW).
 Other approaches you can take include using Azure Virtual desktop, Azure Bastion, or Cloud PC.